 Complete the user creation using the AWS console

-13. Now in your AWS console, create a user with AdministratorAccess to your account to provision AWS resources for you like AppSync, Cognito, etc.
+13. Now in your AWS console, create a user with AdministratorAccess to your account to provision AWS resources for you like AppSync, AWS Cognito, etc.

-14. Once the user is created, Amplify CLI will ask you to provide the accessKeyId and the secretAccessKey to connect Amplify CLI with your newly created IAM user.
+14. Once the user is created, Amplify CLI will ask you to provide the accessKeyId and the secretAccessKey to connect Amplify CLI with your newly created AWS IAM user.

 15. Once the Amplify CLI is configured, connect to this backend from your local machine and create an Amplify project using the following command.